DNS Geo Blocking

 All these websites are divided into categories.
 When the user tries to access a website that is part of a blocked category, meaning a category the network administrator or Internet Service Provider (ISP) has deemed dangerous or inappropriate, then an error message will appear, which prevents access to such website.

 >> FlashStart includes the DNS Geo Blocking feature in all its packages ?
-Check out our offer now and block access to websites located in dangerous areas.
+Request a quotation or try it now

 4. FlashStart’s DNS Geo Blocking